greenelab/connectivity-search-backend/deployment/README.md

 - Install/configure Nginx web server
 - Install SSL certificate (issued by [Let's Encrypt](https://letsencrypt.org/))
-- Install a daily cron job to upgrade packages using `apt` command
 - Install/configure Miniconda
 - Download connectivity-search-backend code from Github and create a Conda environment
-- Install/configure `supervisord`, which runs `Gunicorn` as a daemon
+- Install/configure `supervisor`, which manages `Gunicorn` as a daemon

 Please reboot the deployment box at the end to ensure that the new configurations will become effective.